auth0/docs/articles/api/authentication/api-authz/_auth-code-flow.md

   "link": "#authorization-code"
 }) %>

 This is the flow that regular web apps use to access an API.
-Use this endpoint to exchange an Authorization Code for a Token.
+Use this endpoint to exchange an Authorization Code for a token.

 ### Request Parameters